minwal/adx-cosmos-hol/LabModules/Module4.md

-## Create and run Azure function to be triggered by Cosmos DB Change feed
+## Create and host Azure function to be triggered by Cosmos DB Change feed
 In this module, we will create an Azure function that gets triggered when data is added or changed in Cosmos DB.
 Azure function has a natively supported Cosmos DB trigger which will be leveraged in this case.<br/>

 1. You can create an Azure function using Visual Studio(VS) 'Azure functions' project or using azure portal as explained in this [link](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-cosmos-db-triggered-function#:~:text=Create%20Azure%20Cosmos%20DB%20trigger,-In%20your%20function&text=On%20the%20New%20Function%20page,Azure%20Cosmos%20DB%20trigger%20template.&text=The%20name%20of%20the%20function.&text=Select%20New%2C%20the%20Database%20Account,setting%20for%20your%20account%20connection.)